simonbingham/xindi/README.md

 Xindi is authored by [Simon Bingham] (https://twitter.com/#!/simonbingham), but anyone and everyone is welcome to contribute.

-Special thanks go to [John Whish] (https://twitter.com/#!/aliaspooryorik) for his contributions.
+Special thanks go to [John Whish] (https://twitter.com/#!/aliaspooryorik) for his contributions to the project.

 ## Frameworks